schmitt-steven/Paper-Generator/phases/paper_writing/README.md

 An agentic, RAG-based system for generating academic paper sections with indirect citations.
 Uses a 3-phase approach:
 1. Indexing a corpus of research papers into searchable chunks
-2. Using an LLM agent to gather relevant evidence for each section
+2. Searching for relevant information automatically and via an LLM agent for each chapter
-3. Generating complete sections (with citations and figure integration)
+3. Generating complete chapters (with citations and figure integration)

 This system is inspired by **PaperQA**, a RAG-based, agent-driven tool that is capable of answering scientific questions, summarizing papers and more.
 Check it out here: https://github.com/Future-House/paper-qa?tab=readme-ov-file